2019 Monster Energy NASCAR Cup Series: Race reports

 Brad Keselowski started on pole.
 Austin Dillon had a tire go down.
-Kyle Busch won the first stage and Daniel Suarez spun and collected Daniel Hemric.
+Kyle Busch won the first stage and Daniel Suárez spun and collected Daniel Hemric.
 Ricky Stenhouse Jr. slammed the wall while battling Erik Jones.
 Clint Bowyer got in the wall after contact with Martin Truex Jr. Aric Almirola won the second stage as Chase Elliott and Jimmie Johnson had engine and power steering issues respectively.
 Austin Dillon had another tire issue.
 Kyle Larson spun after contact with Alex Bowman.
 Kyle Busch got in the wall and Larson again slammed the wall.
 Kevin Harvick held off Denny Hamlin on old tires for his first win of the year.